iugamarian/archfi/README.md

 # archfi

-# Modified to work better with efi autopartitioning and booting (for M.2 SSD)
+# Modified to work better with EFI autopartitioning and booting (for M.2 SSD)

 Just a simple bash script wizard to install Arch Linux after you have booted on the official Arch Linux install media.